Eulenburg affair: Moltke v. Harden

 Testifying against Moltke were Lilly von Elbe, his former wife of nine years, a soldier named Bollhardt, and Dr. Magnus Hirschfeld.
 Elbe described the lack of conjugal relations, happening only on the first and second night of their marriage, Moltke's overly close friendship with Eulenburg with whom he was always spending too much time, and her ignorance of homosexuality.
 Elbe's testimony was sensational for the time and attracted much media attention as she spoke openly of her sexual needs and how difficult it was for her to be married to a man like Moltke who had no sexual interest in her, causing her to attack him several times in desperation.
 At the time, Germany had a very conservative culture where the existence of female sexuality was never spoken of in public, and Elbe's testimony was noteworthy for the first time where the subject of female sexuality was addressed in Germany.
-The revelation that his young wife had attacked General von Moltke without his defending himself was seen at the time as confirming that Moltke was not manly, as the expectation was that a Prussian officer and a "real man" would have beaten his wife if she struck him, which in turn confirmed the belief that Moltke was gay.
+The revelation that his young wife had attacked General von Moltke without his defending himself was seen at the time as confirming that Moltke was not manly, as the expectation was that a Prussian officer and a "real man" would have beaten his wife if she struck him, which in turn confirmed the belief that Moltke was homosexual.
 Moltke's lawyers counterattacked using the subject of Elbe's sexuality, arguing that any woman who spoke openly of her sexuality was a deranged "hysterical nymphomaniac" who could not be trusted.
 Bollhardt described attending champagne-filled parties at Lynar's villa at which he saw both Hohenau and Moltke.
 Hirschfeld, a prominent German sexologist who was himself homosexual, had observed the trial and testified that Moltke most certainly had a feminine side and was homosexual even if he had never committed sodomy.
 On October 29, the court found Moltke homosexual and Harden innocent of libel.

 However, the trial was voided on procedural grounds, and the state prosecutor decided to allow a criminal libel trial.